AngelCruzL/spring-microservices/README.md

 - Use GitHub actions to deploy docker images and run them into a vps
 - Do MySQL database replication
 - Do Postgres database replication
+- Use a gateway service to manage the microservices communication
+- Use minikube to deploy the microservices in a local cluster
+- Use Kubernetes to deploy the microservices

 ## Setup